Lesterpaintstheworld/terminal-velocity/technical_review/technical_review_materials.md

 ## Key Findings
 - **Technical Accuracy**: Ensure that all AI systems and economic frameworks are accurately depicted.
 - **Thematic Consistency**: Validate that themes of AI autonomy and economic transformation are woven throughout the narrative.
+- **Character Development**: Assess the depth and growth of characters throughout the narrative.